 The LFO and the Revenue Commissioner are also in communication with the Finance Office, Governor's Office, and other major actors in the development of the executive budgets that are sent to the legislature.
 Hearings are held with the major state agencies.
-At these hearings the agencies present their budgets and answer questions from the committee.
+At these hearings they present their budgets and answer questions from the committee.
 The legislature does not have the staff that would be required to make field visits to state agencies.

-As the preceding information indicates, the Legislative Fiscal Office is the key agency that assists the legislature in the development of the state budgets.
-Among legislators, governors, executive branch agencies, and knowledgeable observers, the LFO has a reputation for fairness, trustworthiness, nonpartisanship, and professionalism.
-This positive reputation stems from the priorities set by the leadership of the LFO and from the fact that the LFO was created before two-party competition (and intense ideological debate) happened in the state.
+As the above discussion suggests, the Alabama Legislative Fiscal Office is the key agency that assists the Legislature in the development of the state budgets.
+Among legislators, governors, executive branch agencies, and knowledgeable observers, the LFO has a reputation for fair, trustworthy, nonpartisan, professionalism.
+This positive reputation stems from the priorities set by the leadership of the LFO and from the fact that the LFO was created before two-party competition (and intense ideological debate) came to the state.

-Organized as a unified structure, the LFO serves and is responsible to both houses of the legislature.
+Organized as a unified structure, the LFO serves and is responsible to both houses of the Legislature.
 Most of its work involves supporting the operations of the budget committees in each house and helping them to analyze the executive budget and develop budget legislation.
-The LFO is also responsible for the creation of fiscal notes that are attached to each piece of legislation and indicate the basic costs associated with each proposal.
+The LFO also is responsible for the creation of fiscal notes that are attached to each piece of legislation and indicate the basic costs associated with each proposal.
 The agency tracks word changes and money changes in legislation as it progresses through the legislative process and calculates changing appropriations totals.
 At the same time, the LFO updates revenue forecasts.